 the University of Rochester.
 At college, she was a campus tour guide, anthropology researcher, Taekwondo instructor, and CPR teacher.
 Katherine loves trail running, hiking, food touring, and playing the accordion.
 If she was not a physician, she would be anthropology professor or the manager of a small hostel for guests who trade community gardening skills for their room and board

-Joseph Leanza is a medical student at University of Pennsylvania originally from Golden Bridge New York.
-He did his undergraduate studies at Johns Hopkins University and he enjoys hiking, mountain biking, and ice hockey.
+Joseph Leanza is a third year emergency medicine resident at the University of Pennsylvania He is originally from Golden Bridge New York and he did his undergraduate studies at Johns Hopkins University, later completing medical school at Mount Sinai Medical Center in New York City. in his free time, he enjoys hiking, mountain biking, and ice hockey.

 Tyler Winders, MD